 Complications from ulcers include bleeding (vomiting coffee ground material or blood or passing black tarry stools), perforation (forming a hole through the stomach or intestine), obstruction or blockage.

-Diagnosis is usually made on upper endoscopy (See upper endoscopy).
+Diagnosis is usually made on upper endoscopy.
 It can sometimes be diagnosed on barium upper GI series.

 The goals of treatment are to heal the ulcer and prevent its recurrence.
-Ulcers can be healed with acid reducers including histamine blockers like Zantac or Pepcid.
-Most physicians today use more potent drugs called proton pump inhibitors (PPIs) like Prilosec, Nexium, Protonix, Prevacid, Aciphex and Dexilant.
+Ulcers can be healed with acid reducers including histamine blockers such as Zantac or Pepcid.
+Most physicians today use more potent drugs called proton pump inhibitors (PPIs) such as Prilosec, Nexium, Protonix, Prevacid, Aciphex and Dexilant.
 Preventing ulcer recurrence is done by eradicating H. pylori infection if present, or discontinuing NSAIDs if in use.

 In terms of the complications, ulcer bleeding is usually controlled with endoscopic treatment (cautery or application of clips and sometimes in combination with epinephrine injection).
 Perforation and obstruction caused by ulcers are usually treated with surgery.